Electrification of energy

 Conclusion

-The S&T policy question: how the EU will supply its own re-equipment program and how cooperation with third countries will be managed as this program plays out.
-However, this has to be mixed with economic and political goals.
+How will the EU supply its own re-equipment program and how will cooperation with third countries be managed as this program plays out?
+The answer has to be mixed with shifting economic and political goals.
 The resulting jumble of moving parts makes everything complicated and will increase the difficulty of an already difficult reform program.
-It also leads to directionless S&T diplomacy on the part of the EU.
-(The recent EU “framework” on the matter is a perfect performance in saying nothing.
-Without seriously upgraded capacity in S&T diplomacy, the EU is going to struggle.)

 Many in the policy community will continue to focus on abstract rhetoric, rather than the detailed issues I raised above, for understandable reasons.
 But emphasis on supporting fossil fuel incumbency is the main problem.
-Chinese participation (or lack thereof), the relative proportions of large firms, start-ups, and so on, seem relatively minor issues within that overall picture.
+This is tangled with a lot of other matters.
+Revisions of European capitalism will be necessary but, currently, political leaders seem to struggle with even relatively incremental changes of the kind discussed above.

 The American attack on Iran that started in late February 2026 has upturned policy discussions.
 American decisions are undoubtedly causing profound human suffering.
 But wider predictions about the energy system seem premature.
-The history of past oil shocks does not support the idea of karma, namely, progressive change on the back of them.
-Rather, we potentially face a complex pattern of outcomes which defy a single global story, but are likely to be generally unwelcome when it comes to Europe (although, again, varying in severity from country to country and region to region).
+The history of past oil shocks does not strongly support the idea of karma, i.e., spontaneous progressive change on the back of them.* Rather, we potentially face a complex pattern of outcomes which defy a single global story, but are likely to be unwelcome when it comes to Europe (although, again, varying in nature from country to country and region to region).

 Notes: